Half-Epsilon/Half-Epsilon.github.io/index.md

 However, blockchains are an extremely poor choice of technology for moving tokenized assets between banks.
 There are confidentiality and compliance issues in using this technology.

+### Useful Links

+[Tokenizing Real World Assets](TokenizingRealWorldAssets.pdf)

 There is large interest in tokenizing real world assets.
 Half Epsilon's One Time Spend Machine is a technology to enable tokenization, secure custody and institution-to-institution transfer of tokenized assets without intermediaries or blockchains.
-Please see the link below.
+Please see the link above.

-[Tokenizing Real World Assets](TokenizingRealWorldAssets.pdf)
+[Inter-bank Payments with Tokenized Fiat Currencies](Inter-bank-Payments.pdf)

 Notice that there is no such thing as a correspondent bank in the crypto-economics world.
 People "bank" with crypto-currency exchanges that offer services in their jurisdictions.
 If alice@coinbase, a resident of the US wants to transfer BTC to bob@coinhako, a resident of Singapore, she may do so in real time.
 Can we bring in this concept to the banking world?
 Can cross-border inter-bank payments be made without correspondent banks?
 The answer is yes.
 A key enabler is bank issued Tokenized Fiat Currencies.
 A second key enabler is Half Epsilon's One Time Spend Machine.
-Please see the link below.
+Please see the link above.

-[Inter-bank Payments with Tokenized Fiat Currencies](Inter-bank-Payments.pdf)
+[Inter-bank Risk Participation Network](Risk-Participation-Network.pdf)

 Banks often like to sell down credit risk that they have acrued to other banks.
 Tokenization could significantly improve the way this process works in practice.
-Please see the link below.
+Please see the link above.

-[Inter-bank Risk Participation Network](Risk-Participation-Network.pdf)

 ### Founding Team